danielryrz/leetcode-solution/arrays/README.md

 - **Version 1: Greedy (Efficient)**
   Tracks farthest reachable index (`farthest`) and current jump boundary (`current_end`).
   Increments jumps when crossing the boundary.
-It works but it does not track the actual jump indices, thanks to which takes less space O(1), rather then version 2 which tracks teh actual jump indices and takes space O(n).
+It works but it does not track the actual jump indices, thanks to which takes less space O(1), rather then version 2 which tracks the actual jump indices and takes space O(n).
   - Time: O(n)
   - Space: O(1)